 When we fast and dedicate ourselves to God, our brains detect the nutritional deprivation from our limited calories.
 Our brains then respond by converting stored glycogen into energy.
 (However, this energy source only lasts for about 12 hours.)
 Once the glycogen stores run out, our body turns once again to our fat deposits.
 When the fat deposits empty, toxins are released and filtered out of the body through the liver, kidneys, and skin.

 Increased metabolism and brain function

-Fasting also helps boost our metabolism and brain function.
+Fasting also benefits our metabolism and brain function.
 When we fast, we give our digestive system time to rest.
 This, in turn, boosts metabolism the next time we eat, so that we get more energy from our food and burn those calories more efficiently.

-A study from the Department of Internal Medicine IV (University of Vienna) found that fasting can increase metabolism by up to 14%.
+A study from the University of Vienna found that fasting can increase metabolism by up to 14%.
 Additional research showed that fasting may lead to increased levels of norepinephrine in your bloodstream, which also contributes to a quicker metabolism.
-Intermittent fasting also boosts the production of brain-derived neurotrophic factor (BNDF), a hormone that activates stem cells within the brain and converts them into neurons.
-Increased production of BNDF has been shown to protect brain cells from the degenerative changes associated with conditions such as Parkinson’s disease and Alzheimer’s.
+Intermittent fasting also boosts the production of brain-derived neurotrophic factor (BNDF), a hormone that activates stem cells in the brain and converts them into neurons.
+Increased production of BNDF has been shown to protect brain cells from the degeneration we see in people with conditions like Parkinson’s disease and Alzheimer’s.

-Fasting has also been associated with enhanced memory performance and cognitive function, a reduction in oxidative stress, reduced insulin resistance, decreases in blood pressure, cholesterol, and blood sugar levels, and reduced inflammation, all of which are good for the body and the brain.
+Moreover, fasting has been associated with enhanced memory performance and cognitive function, a reduction in oxidative stress, reduced insulin resistance, decreases in blood pressure, cholesterol, and blood sugar levels, and reduced inflammation, all of which are good for the body and the brain.